quotient-im/libQuotient/README.md

 `brew install qt5` should get you a recent Qt5.
 If you plan to use CMake, you will need to tell it about the path to Qt by passing `-DCMAKE_PREFIX_PATH=$(brew --prefix qt5)`

 #### Windows
-1. Install Qt5, using their official installer.
+Install Qt5, using their official installer; if you plan to build with CMake, make sure to tick the CMake box in the list of installed components.

-1. If you plan to build with CMake, install CMake; if you're ok with qmake, you don't need to install anything on top of Qt.
-The commands in further sections imply that cmake/qmake is in your PATH - otherwise you have to prepend those commands with actual paths.
-As an option, it's a good idea to run a `qtenv2.bat` script that can be found in `C:\Qt\<Qt version>\<toolchain>\bin` (assuming you installed Qt to `C:\Qt`); the only thing it does is adding necessary paths to PATH.
+The commands in further sections imply that cmake/qmake is in your PATH, otherwise you have to prepend those commands with actual paths.
+As an option it's a good idea to run a `qtenv2.bat` script that can be found in `C:\Qt\<Qt version>\<toolchain>\bin` (assuming you installed Qt to `C:\Qt`);
+the only thing it does is adding necessary paths to PATH.
 You might not want to run that script on system startup but it's very handy to setup the environment before building.
-For CMake, setting `CMAKE_PREFIX_PATH` in the same way as for macOS (see above), also helps.
+For CMake you can alternatively point `CMAKE_PREFIX_PATH` to your Qt installation and leave PATH unchanged; but in that case you'll have to supply the full path to CMake when calling it.

 ### Using the library
 If you use CMake, `find_package(Quotient)` sets up the client code to use